JSusak/Viola-Jones-Algorithm-Alarm/README.md

 - Find some more Haar Cascade files for other features (maybe ears, nose, perhaps even full body eventually) OR create my own (which may be excruciatingly arduous!)

 # What is the Viola-Jones Algorithm?
+In VERY simple terms, the Viola-Jones algorithm is a method of object detection mainly concerned with distinguishing facial features.
+It was proposed in 2001 and can work on both images and real-time video.

 # OpenCV